NanoGPT Speedrun Living Worklog

 The Muon Optimizer is a new optimizer developed with and for the NanoGPT speedrun by Jordan et al. It is a variant of SGD with Momentum that applies a postprocessing step to the gradient updates to approximately orthogonalize each update matrix.
 Muon has some connections to approximate second-order optimizersBut are these approximate second-order methods actually second-order?
 New research suggests that methods like Shampoo and Adam can be viewed as variants of steepest descent under specific norms, and thus are actually first-order methods. like Shampoo.

-Muon works on square matrices, so it is not a drop-in replacement for AdamW.
+Muon is designed to work on Linear layers, so it is not quite a drop-in replacement for AdamW (e.g. it isn’t meant to optimize Embedding layers).
 However it can be used to optimize all of the hidden layers of our GPT-2 model.
-The output layer and the token embeddings will still be optimized with AdamW.
+The output lm_head layer and the token embeddings will still be optimized with AdamW.

 Just like on the 8xH100 leaderboard, we observe a massive speedup when switching to Muon.
 The new run time is 4.53 hours, requiring only 3.04B tokens.
 The tokens/second is also very similar to the previous run, which is a good sign that we are not losing throughput by switching optimizers.